DOC3-Deep One Class Classification using Contradictions: One class learning under inductive settings

 where, $\nu \in (0,1]$ is a user-defined parameter which controls the margin errors $\sum_i \xi_i$ and the size of geometric $\frac{1}{||\mathbf{w}||}$ and functional $\rho$ margins. $\phi(\cdot): \mathcal{X} \rightarrow \mathcal{G}$ is a feature map.
-Typical examples include an \textit{empirical} kernel map (see Definition 2.15 \cite{scholkopf2002learning}) or a map induced by a deep learning network architecture \cite{goodfellow2016deep}.
+Typical examples include an \textit{empirical} kernel map (see Definition 2.15 \cite{scholkopf2002learning}) or a map induced by a deep learning network \cite{goodfellow2016deep}.
 The final decision function is given as, \; $h(\mathbf{x}) = \left\{ \right. $.
 Note that, recent works like \cite{ruff2018deep} extend a different loss function which uses a ball to explain the support of the data distribution following \cite{tax2004support}.
-As discussed in \cite{scholkopf2001estimating} most of the time these two formulations yield equivalent decision functions.
+As discussed in \cite{scholkopf2001estimating}, most of the time these two formulations yield equivalent decision functions.
 For example, with kernel machines $\mathbf{K}(\mathbf{x},\mathbf{x}^{\prime}) = \phi(\mathbf{x})^\top \phi(\mathbf{x}^\prime)$ depending solely on $\mathbf{x} - \mathbf{x}^{\prime}$ (like RBF kernels), these two formulations are the same.
 Hence, most of the improvements discussed in this work translates to such alternate formulations.
+In this paper however, we solve the following one class Hinge Loss,